Skip to content

 ISAAC_SIM_SCENE=my_scene.usd airstack up

-# Custom env file
+# Custom env file with overrides

-airstack --env-file custom.env up
+airstack --env-file overrides/custom.env up

 What Makes AirStack Different